veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

 ------------------------------------------------------------------------------------

-I am a fifth year Ph.D student in the Reasoning and Learning Lab at McGill University and Mila, Montreal, supervised by Doina Precup.
+I am a fifth year Ph.D student in the Reasoning and Learning Lab at McGill University and Mila, Montreal, supervised by <a href="https://cs.mcgill.ca/~dprecup/">Doina Precup</a>.

 My research focuses on designing principled reinforcement learning algorithms that can learn fast from trial-and-error interactive experience with an environment, by building internal representations, which they can leverage to plan, act and adapt with efficiency.